bonhamdaniel/c-plus-plus-basics/prime-numbers/README.md

 		- > 9949 is prime.
 		- > 9967 is prime.
 		- > 9973 is prime.
-		- **All output as expected
+**All output as expected
 ***As this program is completely hardcoded, there is no user input at all, there are no further cases to test.
 The above demonstrates that the program works as required.
-I saw a discussion in the course forums which stated for this type of programs simply running the normal case was adequate.

 Discussion:
-		As this is an introductory assignment, much of the C++ functionality to write an elegant program, with adequate error-handling, has not yet been introduced.
+		As this is an introductory program, much of the C++ functionality to write an elegant program, with adequate error-handling, has not yet been introduced.
 As such, this program is completely hard-coded and does not contain error-handling capabilities.